John Wildman: Commonwealth

 Wildman remained in England and became one of the greatest speculators in the forfeited lands of royalists, clergy, and Roman Catholics.
 His purchases of land, either for himself or for others, were scattered over at least twenty counties.
 For himself he bought in 1655 the manor of Beckett near Shrivenham (then in Berkshire, now Oxfordshire), and other lands adjoining it, from his friend Henry Marten.

 In 1654 Wildman was elected to the First Protectorate Parliament as MP for Scarborough, but he was probably one of those excluded for refusing the engagement not to attempt to alter the government.
 By the end of 1654 he was plotting the overthrow of the Protector Oliver Cromwell by means of a combined rising of Royalists and Levellers.
 Consequently, he was arrested on 10 February 1655 at the village of Easton, near Marlborough, Wiltshire, while dictating A Declaration of the free and well-affected People of England now in Arms against the Tyrant Oliver Cromwell, esq to his secretary William Parker.
 He was sent a prisoner first to Chepstow Castle, and afterwards to the Tower of London.
 Nearly a year and a half later, on 26 June 1656 a petition begging for Wildman's release was presented to the Protector by various persons engaged in business speculations with him, and on giving security for £10,000 he was provisionally set free.

 For the rest of the Protectorate Wildman kept out of prison, though he still continued in intrigue.
 He was in frequent communication with Royalist agents, whom he contrived to persuade that he was working for the King's cause, and he signed the address presented to Charles II on behalf of the Levellers in July 1656.
 It is fairly certain that Cromwell's government was aware of these intrigues, and it is probable that Wildman purchased impunity by giving information of some kind to Cromwell's spy master John Thurloe.
-For this reason Edward Hyde and the wiser Royalists did not trust him.
+For this reason Edward Hyde and the more prudent Royalists did not trust him.
 C.H.
 Firth speculated that Wildman's political object in this complicated web of treachery was probably to overthrow Cromwell, and to set up in his place either a republic or a monarchy limited by some elaborate constitution of his own devising.

-In the late 1650s Wildman was associated with the Commonwealth Club, a Republican club meeting at a Covent Garden tavern called The Nonsuch in Bow Street.
-He was also in 1659 a member of James Harrington's Rota Club, a Republican debating club which determined its decisions by ballot.
+In the late 1650s Wildman used his new wealth to acquire a victualing house in Bow Street, Covent Garden, at the sign of the Nonsuch, which he entrusted to his servant William Parker.
+At the Nonsuch, Wildman and Parker allegedly hosted a regular gathering of the Commonwealth Club, a Republican club, which supposedly attracted diehard commonwealthsmen such as Henry Marten and Arthur Hesilrig as well as the political theorist James Harrington.
+Wildman was also in 1659 a member of James Harrington's Rota Club, a Republican debating club which determined its decisions by ballot.